The Organs of FUMC

 All key and stop actions are mechanically linked.
 The pedal keyboard shares stops with either manual through couplers.

-• The organ is self-contained with pipes, keyboards, blower and mechanisms all housed in one case.
+• The organ is self-contained with pipes, keyboards, blower, and mechanisms all housed in one case.

 • The organ case is constructed of solid red oak finished to match the wood in the Chapel.